trizist/aistudio-samples/deep-learning-in-ais/super_resolution/README.md

 Run the following notebook `FSRCNN_DIV2K_AISTUDIO.ipynb`:
 1. Model:
-- Run the model architecture, where it will do the feature extraction, shrinking, non-linear mapping, expanding and decovolution
+- Run the model architecture, which will do the feature extraction, shrinking, non-linear mapping, expanding and decovolution.
 2. Dataloader / preprocessing:
-- Its gonna do the preprocessing of the DIV2K dataset
+- It will do the preprocessing of the DIV2K dataset.
 3. Training and Validation:
 - Train your FSRCNN model.
 - Monitor metrics using the **Monitor tab**, MLflow, and TensorBoard.
 4. Inference:
 - Save the model and do the inference of the predicted image and of the high resolution image.
 5. HR and LR image comparison:
-- It does the comparison of the low resolution and of the high resolution image after the training.
+- Performs comparison of the low resolution and of the high resolution image after the training.

  ## Local deployment on AI Studio